Cybermania '94: Reception

 The broadcast was seen by 1.1% of US households, according to Nielsen ratings.
 The journalistic reception was largely negative.
 Bill Kunkel, writing for Electronic Games, criticized the show's production value, including missing details for games (such as platforms, developers, and publishers), missed cues, poor writing, and bad performances.
 He also lamented that, when a winner was announced, only the involved companies were named and not the people who collected the awards.
 Kunkel remarked that, as a video game journalist, he had never before had to "endure anything like TBS' horrendous Cybermania '94, the first televised attempt to integrate electronic games and the tired TV award show format".
 Chris Nashawaty of Entertainment Weekly described the ceremony as "a low-rent whack at the MTV Video Music Awards without the faintest whiff of Oscar's legitimacy".

 Chuck Miller of Computer Gaming World argued that, because several major titles were not nominated and others (such as Super Street Fighter II and Return to Zork were nominated in the same categories despite having different genres, the show failed to adequately reflect the video game industry.
-Jeremy Berg of Computer Player criticized the AIAS for prioritize profiting off the entry fee over nominating games based on merit.
+Jeremy Berg of Computer Player criticized the AIAS for prioritizing profiting off the entry fee over nominating games based on merit.
 Additionally, Kunkel believed the AIAS had advantaged Philips Interactive Media with its many wins and nominations such that it appeared "more important to the industry than Sega, Nintendo, 3DO and Atari combined".
-In 2022, Time Extension contacted several of the show's winners, of whom several reported that they had not known the show was to be televised prior to the event.
+In 2022, Time Extension contacted several of the show's winners, of whom several reported they had not known the show was to be televised prior to the event.